 The AHA is used for mild chemical peels, and applying the lotion every night will ensure that the outer layer of the skin will be routinely sloughed off even without using the harsher chemicals from shaving creams, exfoliants, and the like.

 Once the skin is prepped and that you have checked that you’re not allergic to TCA via a test patch, you can start the actual TCA peeling process.
 The chemical peel typically has four steps, which are the priming, the peeling, the neutralizing, and the moisturizing or after care.

 Step #1: The priming is the process where you will have to remove all traces of dirt and grease from the skin.
-You can do this by wiping pure acetone on the skin after washing it with mild soap and water.
+You can do this by wiping pure acetone or Hand Sanitizer on the skin after washing it with mild soap and water.
 Wipe the area with a cotton square or ball dampened with acetone until it comes out clean.